emjewell/hr-attrition-prediction/README.md

 - Offer remote/hybrid work options.
 - Focus on improving working conditions in the sales department.

+---

+### Note
+The dataset used in this public version of the project differs slightly from the one originally used in my course due to access restrictions.
+While the structure and methods remain consistent, some results and visuals may vary slightly based on the available data.

 You can view the full code implementation in this notebook:
 ➡ [HR Attrition Analysis Notebook.ipynb](attritiondata.ipynb)